Kiro47/jekyll_test/README.md

 ## How do I add documents to the documents web page?
-Copy the documents to `deploy_assets/assets/documents/` and ensure you set the right permissions on it.
+Copy the documents to `deploy_assets/assets/documents/$FOLDER` where `$FOLDER` is the proper folder you want to use and ensure you set the right permissions on it.
 A quick way to do this is with the following command that you run in the terminal:
 ```bash
 chown -R "${USER}:cs4760.2" '/local/group_projects/cs4760/s20/group2/deploy_assets/assets/documents'
 chmod 554 -R '/local/group_projects/cs4760/s20/group2/deploy_assets/assets/documents'